Skip to Content

 My double room would have been ok with a very small child.
 They do have bigger rooms for families.
 I would absolutely stay here with teens, who might like the hotel’s dark past.
 Younger kids might be a little unsettled.
 Whether you show your kids the prison cells still left in the basement is up to you.

-the open stairs and balconies reveal hotel katajanokka's prison past.
+The open stairs and balconies reveal hotel katajanokka's prison past.

 You can reserve the hotel sauna by the hour and enjoy the outdoor patio if you catch a warm day.